andersonkrs/malheatmap/README.md

 The web app just displays the processed data and a set of jobs do the hard and dirty work of crawling, process, save data.

 So, when the user subscribes to its profile to be tracked, a job will be triggered to check if the user exists on MAL and then crawl and process the data.
 While that, the UI will be connected to a channel awaiting a response from the job, once the job is completed, the user will be redirected to his page.
-After subscribing, a cron will repeat this process daily to keep the user's data updated.
+After subscribing, a cron will repeat the crawling process daily to keep the user's data updated.

 #### Developing